Pitalito: Tourism

 San Agustin Archaeological Park is located 30 miles from Pitalito.
 This site was declared a UNESCO World Heritage Site in 1995.
 The site contains the largest collection of religious monuments and megalithic sculptures in Latin America and is considered the world's largest necropolis.
 Pitalito has the closest airport to San Agustin with flights to Bogota and Cali with the airline SATENA.

-Hotels

-Pitalito has several hotels, including Hotel Grand Premium Plaza, Hotel Napoles, Hotel Hostal Ullumbe, Hotel Calamo, Hotel Interescorial, and Hotel Guaitipan Plaza.

-Restaurants

-Pitalito has a variety of restaurants, Food and liquor Pitalito, Arte Burger - Pitalito, Pizza Pitalito, Archopi, Burger restaurant; Pure Love, Bar; La Casa en el Aire, Bar & Grill; Le Bistro 450, restaurant; Restaurante El Caporal; Salu, Restaurant/Cafe; and Sufy, Ice cream & restaurant.